Share this post on:

 Concrete versus Abstract Communication Style

-Keirsey divided the Four Temperaments into two Communication Styles: Abstract versus Concrete.
-These are similar to the Myers-Briggs Intuition and Sensing “Perceiving” Cognitive Functions.
+Keirsey divided the Four Temperaments into two Communication Styles: Abstract and Concrete.
+These styles resemble the Myers-Briggs Intuition and Sensing “Perceiving” Cognitive Functions.

-Some people talk primarily about the external, concrete world of everyday reality: facts and figures, work and play, home and family, news, sports and weather — all the who-what-when-where-and how much of life.
+Some people talk primarily about everyday reality’s external, concrete world: facts and figures, work and play, home and family, news, sports, and weather—all the who, what, when, where, and how of life.

-Other people talk primarily about the internal, abstract world of ideas: theories and conjectures, dreams and philosophies, beliefs and fantasies — all the whys, ifs, and the what might be of life.
+Other people talk primarily about the internal, abstract world of ideas: theories and conjectures, dreams and philosophies, beliefs and fantasies—all the whys, ifs, and what might be of life.

-In their daily lives, and for the most part, Concrete people talk about reality, while Abstract people talk about ideas.
+Concrete people talk about reality daily, while Abstract people talk about ideas.

 According to Keirsey, everyone can engage in both observation and introspection.
 People are observant when they touch objects or otherwise perceive the world through their five senses.
 When people reflect and focus on their internal world, they are introspective.
 However, individuals cannot engage in observation and introspection at the same time.
-The extent to which people are more observant or reflective directly affects their behavior.
+The extent to which people are more observant or reflective affects their behavior.

 People who are generally observant are more ‘down to earth.’
 They are more concrete in their worldview and focus on practical matters such as food, shelter, and their immediate relationships.
 Carl Jung used the word sensation when describing people who prefer concrete perception.

-Generally, reflective people are more ‘head in the clouds’ and more abstract in their worldview.
+Generally, reflective people have more ‘heads in the clouds’ and abstract worldviews.
 They focus on global or theoretical issues such as equality or engineering.
-Carl Jung used the word intuition when describing people who prefer abstract perception.
+Carl Jung used the word intuition to describe people who prefer abstract perception.

 Cooperative versus Utilitarian Action Style